 - Psychological factors: If you struggle with depression or another mental health condition, you may be more likely to develop an alcohol addiction

-Moreover, another one of the common alcohol addiction facts is that quitting isn’t always the addict’s choice.
-If you’ve ever tried to stop a habit, you know it’s not always easy.
+Moreover, another one of the standard alcohol addiction facts is that quitting isn’t always the addict’s choice.
+If you’ve tried to stop a habit, you know it’s not always easy.
 However, with alcohol addiction, there are other factors involved.
-For instance, with any addiction, it changes the chemistry of your brain.
+For instance, any addiction changes the chemistry of your brain.
 Your brain learns to rely on the substance to function, so if you take it away, it needs time to recover and relearn how to operate without it.
 Experts call this time withdrawal.
-Alcohol withdrawal symptoms include:

 - Agitation or restlessness